SADC Legal Texts and Policy Documents

 Protocol on Wildlife Conservation and Law Enforcement (PDF, 35 KB)

 Politically, SADC adheres to an agenda that extends well beyond the target of achieving a free-trade area that was agreed upon by the member states in the SADC Trade Protocol.
 These ambitious targets are set out in the Regional Indicative Strategic Development Plan of 2003.
 Although it is not a legally binding agreement, it enjoys political legitimacy.
 This strategic plan plots an integration agenda that includes the target of a free-trade area by 2008, a customs union by 2010, a common market by 2015 and an economic union by 2018.
-A revised RISDP (2015-2020) was published by SADC in 2017.
+A revised RISDP (2015-2020) was published by SADC in 2017, and in early 2021, the new iteration for 2020-2030 was published.

 - SADC Revised RISDP 2015-2020: Summary (PDF, 1.04 MB)